 Symptoms include an ongoing change in bowel habits, bleeding from the anus or blood in your stools, abdominal pain and/or swelling, extreme tiredness and, sometimes, unexplained weight loss.

 The good news is, bowel cancer is highly treatable but it’s far easier to treat if it’s detected early – so if you experience any symptoms, get them checked out right away.
-Find out how our screening programme works.
+Find out how our bowel cancer screening programme works.

 Are you experiencing any of the symptoms mentioned above, or struggling to manage a previously diagnosed gut health conditions?
 Book a consultation with one of our specialists today.
 Call us on 020 7183 7965 or complete the contact form below.